-• , Good, fully competent performance 5 to 7 Has international reputation as active in field.
-Is making regular and/or major contributions to knowledge of high quality.
-The following activities will be recognised in determining whether a staff member has achieved at this level: • papers in international and top-ranked SA academic journals • strong academic peer review of applied research reports, chapters in books, professional journals, and/or conference papers • regularly presents papers to national and some international research conferences and seminars • regular citation and review • is a member of a research group • has produced either a major research monograph or a major series of research articles and/or reports Good teacher.
-Evidence includes: substantial contributions to undergraduate and/or postgraduate teaching student evaluations, external and collegial reviews are good active in curriculum design and development research interests reflected in teaching and in postgraduate supervision active and good masters and doctoral supervisor acts regularly as external examiner at undergraduate and/or postgraduate levels recipient of teaching awards Has contributed satisfactorily to substantial leadership and/or administration roles at course, Department, Faculty and/or University level, appropriate to Professor.
-Has made major contributions, based on his/her academic skills, to bodies outside the University, e.g. involved in some leadership capacity with journal or professional society or other extension work; has applied scholarly knowledge and academic skills to preparation of minor policy or professional reports, and/or mid-level consulting; has helped junior staff to expand their professional or consulting opportunities.
-Other examples of activities/outputs that will be recognised include: • policy documents for public bodies, companies and civil society agencies; • publications resulting from consultation to a profession closely linked to the candidate's field of study; • professional and private work based on the staff member's academic skills and which contributes to scholarship • authorship of textbooks Under performance 3 to 4 Has produced few contributions to knowledge of high quality in current cycle.
+Good, fully 5 to 7 Has national reputation as active in field.
+Is making regular and/or Good teacher.
+Evidence Has contributed Has made substantial competent performance nas national reputation as active in field.
+Is making regular and/or substantial contributions to knowledge of quality.
+The following activities will be recognised in determining whether a staff member has achieved at this level: papers in SA and/or international academic journals favourable academic peer review of applied research reports, chapters in books, professional journals, and/or conference papers regularly presents papers to national research conferences and seminars some citations and review is a member of a research group has produced either a major research monograph or a major series of research articles and/or reports The following activities do not necessarily constitute a contribution to knowledge.
+It is the staff member's responsibility to explain how the activity in his/her case contributes to knowledge.
+This will need to be confirmed by the HOC, and, in the case of applicants for promotion and/or awards, by the SR (if applicable) and FPRC (see sections 6 &amp; 7 of the guidelines): policy documents for public bodies, companies and civil society agencies; publications resulting from consultation to a profession closely linked to the candidate's field of study; professional and private work based on the staff member's academic skills and which contributes to scholarship in the College includes: substantial contributions to undergraduate and/or postgraduate teaching student, peer and external examiner reports good some curriculum design or development active postgraduate supervisor scholarship interests reflected in teaching and in postgraduate supervision satisfactorily to substantial leadership and/or administration roles at course, College, Faculty and/or University level, appropriate to Associate Professor. contributions, based on his/her academic skills, to bodies outside the University, e.g. actively involved with journal, professional society, historically disadvantaged Universities or other extension work, as wel as assisting junior staff in making contributions to public and professional service. assisting junior staff in making contributions to scholarship in the College Under performance 3 to 4 Has produced few contributions to knowledge of quality in current cycle.
 Attends few research conferences and seminars.
-Weak teacher Weak and unenthusiastic contribution Has made some contribution Unsatisfactory performance 1 to 2 Is not considered to be active in field.
+Weak teacher Weak and unenthusiastic contribution Has made some contribution Unsatisfactory performance 1 to 2 Is not considered to be active expert in field.
 Does not draft applied research reports or policy documents.
 Poor teacher Little or no contribution Little or no activity